jupyterhub/team-compass/docs/team.rst

 ..
 TODO: Include Binder / JupyterHub team focus in the HTML somehow

-Here is the current JupyterHub/Binder team:
+Here is the current JupyterHub team:

 (listed alphabetically, with affiliation, and main areas of contribution)